IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 ## Create a cross-origin resource-sharing configuration for a bucket

 A `PUT` that is issued to a bucket with the proper parameters creates or replaces a cross-origin resource-sharing (CORS) configuration for a bucket.
-Note that in addition to an SHA256 hash of the body, a `Content-MD5` header is required as well.
+In addition to an SHA256 hash of the body, a `Content-MD5` header is required as well.
 This operation doesn't use operation-specific headers or extra query parameters.

 **Syntax**